Dr. Mithila Jugulam

 Glyphosate, atrazine, ALS-, pigment-inhibitors and auxinic herbicides are widely used in crops across the US including Kansas.
-As a result of herbicide selection, several weeds have evolved resistances to these herbicides.
+As a result of herbicide selection, several weeds have evolved resistance to these herbicides.
 We investigated the mechanisms of herbicide resistance in wild radish, Palmer amaranth and kochia.
 The results suggest that glyphosate and auxinic herbicide resistance is controlled by a single nuclear gene in kochia and wild radish, respectively.
 A single gene trait spreads much faster in a population than multiple gene traits.
 This information is valuable to suggest alternative weed management strategies to producers.
-Our lab also determined for the first time the mechanisms of resistances to atrazine and mesotrione in Palmer amaranth.
+Our lab also determined for the first time the mechanisms of resistance to atrazine and mesotrione in Palmer amaranth.
 Furthermore, we also characterized kochia biotypes with multiple herbicide resistance.
 Additionally, we have also investigated the first case of 2,4-D resistance in waterhemp.

 Effect of elevated temperature on herbicide efficacy:

 We found that efficacy of mesotrione, glyphosate, and dicamba is reduced under high growth temperatures in Palmer amaranth, and kochia.
 The findings call for further investigation of physiological interactions of HPPD-inhibiting herbicides and other weeds under fluctuating growing temperatures; for improving herbicide efficacy, preventing weed control failures, and delaying herbicide resistance.
 The outcome of this investigation has several implications for weed management in agriculture.
 For example, if mesotrione is applied under high-temperature conditions, it may result in poor control of Palmer amaranth and/or possibly warrants higher use rates of herbicide incurring higher costs towards weed control.